Last updated: 11/21/22

 **Be sure to attend one of the upcoming Parent Informational Meetings during the Open House period to learn about our check-in & post-tryout commitment procedures.

-To determine your age group for the 2022-23 club season, click here.
+Click here to determine your age group for the 2023-24 club season,

 We run our tryouts with staggered start times based on age group and travel (National) vs. non-travel (Region) team preferences, with National team tryouts held first.